 Roy McFarlane, operations director for Grahams Bodycare takes up the story: "Total Logistics supply chain consultancy has helped us with a strategic re-alignment of our business that has taken two years to deliver from planning through to final implementation.
 We've been able to move from a 139,000 ft2 footprint of single-storey storage in two warehouses to one of just 80,000 ft2 at our new integrated distribution, warehousing and head office site at Matrix Park.
 The new High Bay covers 40,000 ft2 with a further four floors of 40,000 ft2 - plus three storeys of office space - to give us a 200,000 ft2 warehousing facility with a footprint of less than half that.
-We've also been able to halve the shifts to a single eight hour shift per day."
+We've also been able to halve the shifts to a single eight-hour shift per day."

 A key element to cross-docking is the technology infrastructure that supports it.
-Grahams developed their own Windows-based proprietary warehouse management system (WMS) networked across Dell desktop computers that needs just three people to manage all day-to-day order traffic bound for the retail network.
+Grahams developed their own Windows-based proprietary warehouse management system (WMS) networked across Dell desktop computers that need just three people to manage all day-to-day order traffic bound for the retail network.

-Working with Total Logistics to combine the integrated facility with new mechanical handling equipment and a powerful WMS, Grahams has significantly enhanced efficiency of its distribution operation that can process in excess of 7,000 order cases an hour.
-A combination of large and small chutes and totes are ideal for the variety of product sizes; loading product onto the sorter on receipt allows a 100 per cent quantity and product verification check that catches any discrepancies early; the removal of storage areas in the picking warehouse has reduced the risk of theft and damage; and overall inventory levels have been reduced by eradicating the need to hold central stock of the main product lines.
+Working with Total Logistics to combine the integrated facility with new mechanical handling equipment and a powerful WMS, Grahams has significantly enhanced the efficiency of its distribution operation that can process in excess of 7,000 order cases an hour.
+A combination of large and small chutes and totes are ideal for the variety of product sizes; loading product onto the sorter on receipt allows a 100 percent quantity and product verification check that catches any discrepancies early; the removal of storage areas in the picking warehouse has reduced the risk of theft and damage; and overall inventory levels have been reduced by eradicating the need to hold central stock of the main product lines.